 Grading information:

-Clinical Practicum Grading Rubric: The Clinical Practicum Grading Rubric was developed for the department of Communication Disorders and Sciences will be utilized to evaluate course learning objectives. his course is taken for pass/fail credit.
-To pass this clinical course, you must “2” or higher in Line items in which there were insufficient opportunities to exhibit skills will not be included in the calculation and therefore not count against you.
+Clinical Practicum Grading Rubric: The Clinical Practicum Grading Rubric was developed for the department of Communication Disorders and Sciences will be utilized to evaluate course learning objectives.
+This course is taken for pass/fail credit.
+To pass this clinical course, you must achieve a “2” or higher in all areas of Basic Clinical Competencies with an average of 2.8 or higher.
+Furthermore, you must achieve a 5.0 average with no competency scores of 1 or 2 in the areas of Professionalism, Assessment and Intervention, and Writing to pass this course.
+Line items in which there were insufficient opportunities to exhibit skills will not be included in the calculation and therefore not count against you; however the skill will read as “not met” on the rubric.
 The Clinical Practicum Rubric is provided as an addendum to this syllabus.

 Midterm evaluation: An individual conference will be held between the supervisor and student clinician mid-term to discuss present strengths and areas to be addressed.
 The Clinical Practicum Grading Rubric will be utilized.